jherrane/scadyn/README.md

 Library locations and compiler probably need changing.
 Never tried, so good luck!

 ## Run
-Easiest way is to run `install`.
+Run install if you dare.
+All errors should indicate what dependencies I forgot about.
 The basic command is:
 ```
 ./scadyn --mesh shape.h5 -T T.h5 --paramsfile params.in
 ```
 The geometry meshes are to be `tetgen`-compatible.
+Geometry generation routines are available, and can be run e.g. in `tetgen` or `quartet` mode.
+Former tends to generate unevenly sized tetrahedra inside the geometry while the latter is much more optimal on the inside, though the surface can be poor.
+Optimal geometry generation thus depends on the choice of initial surface refinement level, tetrahedralization refinement level and the tetrahedralization engine.